Young House Love

 The crown molding has been a great way to help transition our kitchen from a modern space to a more traditional one, and we think the result is quite stately looking!

-More Crown Molding & Kitchen Cabinetry Projects
+More DIY Molding Projects

-Looking for some other ways to update your kitchen cabinets?
 Want to see more crown molding applications?
 Check out some other do-it-yourself fixes we’ve tackled.

 • Cheap & easy DIY board and batten